 - Carrot cakes (torta de cenoura).

-Breakfast in Brazil is after all called morning coffee: café da manhã.
+Breakfast in Brazil is, after all, called morning coffee: café da manhã.
 Filtered coffee is the most common brew.
 Did you know that Brazil grows 70% of the world’s coffee?

-Types of coffee you can order in Brazil are as follows:
+The types of coffee you can order in Brazil are as follows:

 - Carioca (espresso with added water, 50 ml)